danielbarter/personal-website-code/content/markdown/CV.md

 - B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney.
 March 2008 - December 2011.

 ## Software
 - **C++** : Good debugging skills.
-Some of my favorite libraries and tools: sqlite, pybind11, gdb, perf.
-I have some experience using OpenMP, OpenMPI and OpenCL.
+Some of my favorite libraries and tools: pybind11, sqlite, gdb, perf.
-- **Python** : Comfortable with the python/C interface and core parts of the python scientific computing ecosystem: numpy, scipy, matplotlib, py-spy, memray, pydantic.
-I have some experience using jax and pytorch.
+- **Python** : Comfortable with the python/C interface and core parts of the python scientific computing ecosystem: numpy, pytorch, matplotlib, py-spy, memray, pydantic.
 I am really good at using pdb.
 - **Linux** : Good understanding of Linux user space.
 Comfortable on any Linux system running bash and tmux.
 Check out my [NixOS configuration](https://github.com/danielbarter/nixos-config) which specifies all my personal machines.